atlassian-internal/oss-templates/README.md

 <br/>

-> Pick one of the following
+> Pick one of the following:

 [![With ❤️ from Atlassian](https://raw.githubusercontent.com/atlassian-internal/oss-assets/master/banner-cheers.png)](https://www.atlassian.com)